ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `common.schedule`           - CRON schedule if adapter runs in mode `schedule`.
 * `common.serviceStates`      - [true/false or path] if adapter can deliver additional states.
 If yes, the path `adapter/lib/states.js` will be called, and it gives following parameters function (objects, states, instance, config, callback).
 The function must deliver the array of points with values like `function (err, result) { result = [{id: 'id1', val: 1}, {id: 'id2', val: 2}]}`
 * `common.singletonHost`      - adapter can be installed only once on one host
-* `common.singleton`          - adapter can be installed only once in whole system
+* `common.singleton`          - adapter can be installed only once in a whole system
 * `common.statusStates`       - Structure for status indication in admin in form `"statusStates": {"onlineId": "0.connected", "errorId": "hm-rpc.0.AB203424.0.error"}`.
 Instead of `onlineId` the `offlineId` could be used.
 If ID is very short (less than 2 dots in it), so the ID will be treated as relative to current object.
 * `common.stopBeforeUpdate`   - [true/false] if adapter must be stopped before update
 * `common.stopTimeout`        - timeout in ms to wait, till the adapter shut down.
 Default 500ms.
-* `common.stoppedWhenWebExtension` - If instance has mode `daemon` but it runs as web extension (`native.webInstance !== ''`), controller will not start this instance if `common.stoppedWhenWebExtension` is true.
+* `common.stoppedWhenWebExtension` - If instance has mode `daemon` but it runs as a web extension (`native.webInstance !== ''`), controller will not start this instance if `common.stoppedWhenWebExtension` is true.
 * `common.subscribable`       - variables of this adapter must be subscribed with sendTo to enable updates
-* `common.subscribe`          - name of variable, that is subscribed automatically
+* `common.subscribe`          - name of variable that is subscribed automatically
 * `common.supportCustoms`     - [true/false] if the adapter support settings for every state.
 It has to have custom.html file in the admin.
 Sample can be found in `ioBroker.history`
 * `common.supportStopInstance`- [true/false] if adapter supports signal stopInstance (**messagebox** required).
 The signal will be sent before stop to the adapter. (used if the problems occurred with SIGTERM)
 * `common.tier`               - start oder of the instance.
 Allowed values: 1, 2, 3.
 1 - first, 3 - last